 As children of God whom the Son has set free, we are, of course, free to refuse to grow in the knowledge that God's life offers us, but it is foolish to do so.
-Jesus said that everyone who seeks the kingdom of God would find it, but he did not say that everyone who finds it would like what they find - and if after we receive God's life, we remain attached to former ways, we may very well not like it.
-Peter could have clung to his respect for the "traditions of the elders" and refused to go to Cornelius' house, but he knew that the word of God that came to him trumped everything else, and he was humble enough to obey the Voice.
-Paul could have argued that the gospel revealed to him was contrary to the law, clung to the law instead, and refused to face the danger of preaching his new gospel for the Gentiles.
-However, Paul valued his revelation too much to do that, and he considered all that he believed before to be nothing but garbage in comparison (Phip.
+Jesus said that everyone who seeks the kingdom of God would find it, but he did not say that everyone who finds it would like what they find - and if after we receive God's life, we do not fully disentangle ourselves from former ways, we may very well come to not like our new life.
+Peter could have clung to his respect for the "traditions of the elders" and refused to go to Cornelius' house, but he knew the word of God that came to him trumped everything else, and he was humble enough to obey the Voice.

+Paul could have argued that the Gospel revealed to him was contrary to the law, clung to the law instead, and refused to face the danger of preaching his new Gospel for the Gentiles.
+However, Paul valued his revelation too much to do that, and he considered all that he had previously believed to be nothing but garbage in comparison (Phip.
 3:7-8).
 It would have been unwise for Peter or Paul not to obey the word of God that came to them, but they were free to refuse it, and both of them could have come up with biblical reasons not to follow the Spirit into the truth to which it was leading them.
 It was not God's grace alone that made them what they became; it was their courageous response of faith to God's grace that enabled them to grow into the mighty men of God that they became.
 Grace alone does not save us.
-There must be a response of faith.33 That is why Paul taught that we are "saved by grace, through faith" (Eph.
+There must be a response of faith.34 That is why Paul taught that we are "saved by grace, through faith" (Eph.
 2:8), not by either grace or faith alone.
 It takes both.